StijnVerdenius/LTH_paper_summaries/Rigging the Lottery: Making All Tickets Winner ( Evci, Gale et al,; 2019).md

 - Tested on Imagenet.
 Best performance per flop and per pre-set sparsity.
 - Static networks undeperform to dynamic architectures.
 - Networks that can also grow are better
-- ERK is the best sparsity prior (although it requires a lot of flops in its own)
+- ERK is the best sparsity prior (although it requires a lot of flops in its own) -> why does ERK require more flops?
+Unclear
 - Update frequency is 100 and initial drop fraction is 0.4
 - dynamic mask methods have consistent lower loss in comparison with static methods (see fig 6, dont really get left)